 Tracking of medical devices in the European Union takes place thanks to the UDI module of EUDAMED.
 Tracking makes it possible, for example, to selectively remove defective products from the market after they have been released.
 In this way, patient safety is increased, and product counterfeiting can also be reduced.
 Tracking also helps with the logistics of healthcare facilities and environmentally sound disposal.
 But what does EUDAMED’s Post-Market Surveillance mean in detail and what requirements does the MDR have for it and for tracking?

 Before medical devices are placed on the market, they are tested by manufacturers, authorities, and notified bodies for their suitability and safety.
-Unfortunately, not every defect that can occur during normal operation also occurs in the laboratory.
+Unfortunately, not every defect that can occur during daily use also occurs in the laboratory.
 For these cases, there is EUDAMED’s Post-Market Surveillance.
 Specifically, it involves:

 - systematically identify risks during use in practice